DiegoLopesAndrade/protractor-cucumber-pix4d-master/README.md

 # protractor-cucumber-example
-Example project to create a flight plan for the Pix4D.
+Example project to create a flight plan.
 Protractor with Cucumber and Page Objects.

 ## Getting Started